-Note: Only one PTP Grandmaster or PTP master can be present on a network at any given time.
+Note: Only one PTP Grandmaster or PTP master can be present on a network at any given time, unless unique domains are specified.

 When the DSA's PTP engine is disabled, the DSA's time and date can be manually set using the TIME command.
 The time in the DSA5000 when not synchronized with a PTP Grandmaster can be thought of as "naive time."